×

 What is a typical expat home or apartment like in San Ignacio?

 "Expat homes and apartments in San Ignacio are typically modern and comfortable, with air conditioning, cable TV, and internet access.
 Many expats choose to live in gated communities, which offer a sense of security and access to amenities such as swimming pools, tennis courts, and playgrounds.
-Expat homes and apartments in San Ignacio are often located close to the town center, providing easy access to restaurants, shops, and other attractions," wrote a member in San Ignacio.
+Expat homes and apartments in San Ignacio are often located close to the town center, providing easy access to restaurants, shops, and other attractions," remarked one expat who made the move to San Ignacio.

 What is the average cost of housing in San Ignacio?